DavidVorick/CodeCommit/README.md

-The original idea for code-commit was to create a simple tool that used LLM APIs to get some code changes for a repo, and then automatically write those changes to the reop - alleviating the need for repeated copy-paste using a web ui.
+The original idea for code-commit was to create a simple tool that used LLM APIs to get some code changes for a repo, and then automatically write those changes to the repo - alleviating the need for repeated copy-paste using a web ui.

 It then quickly became apparent that it was tedious to run the build script, figure out what the errors were, and then feed the errors back into the query.
-So code-commit quickly became a tool that would iteratively feed build errors back to the LLM so that it could get things compiling and get the tests passing, automating away another tedious part of the code.
+So code-commit became a tool that would iteratively feed build errors back to the LLM so that it could get things compiling and get the tests passing, automating a boring part of the coding process.

 At that point, it was so easy to write code with LLMs that writing code yourself started to feel wasteful.
 Instead, most time was spent writing